fodorbalint/PathMaker/README.md

 <img align="top" src="References/rules/7/Future 3 x 3 Start End.svg" width="23.81%"/><img src="References/spacer.svg" width="9.52%"/><img align="top" src="References/Future 3 x 3 Start End 1861.svg" width="33.3%"/>

 - And these are the remaining size-specific rules.
+Future 2 x 2 Start End, Future 2 x 3 Start End and Future 3 x 3 Start End.

 The program, in fast mode, can run through approximately 100 cases per second, depending on your computer speed.
 This enables us to discover all 7 x 7 walkthroughs, which is 111 712.<br />
 It is equal to what is described in the Online Encyclopedia of Integer Series (Number of simple Hamiltonian paths connecting opposite corners of a 2n+1 x 2n+1 grid).